GoodsExchangeSCNU/GoodsExchangeFrontend/README.md

 ```
 npm run build
 ```
-Since the build script does not compile and package the js files in the assets folder, you need to manually copy the scripts in `/src/assets/js/` to `/dist/assets/js/` after packaging.

 Once you have completed the above steps, the /dist folder is the complete packaged front-end file that you can deploy to the server